Cracked Pot Meditations – Waves

 You should move to the coast and open a small shop that sells these items:

-Driftwood clock with a lacquered painting of wolves howling a lighting.
+Driftwood clock with a lacquered painting of wolves howling in the light.

 Driftwood lamp with a lampshade that has the silhouette of a clipper ship.

-Signs painted like the turn of last century that says things like,
+Signs painted like the turn of the last century that say things like,

 Life’s a Beach,